9.1 Task Units and Task Objects

 and the task_body

 can be used to denote a discriminant of a task (see 4.1.3).
-Within a task unit, the name of a discriminant of the task type denotes the corresponding discriminant of the current instance of the unit.assignment_statement
+Within a task unit, the name of a discriminant of the task type denotes the corresponding discriminant of the current instance of the unit.

 s and predefined equality operators.
 If a programmer wants to write an application that stores and exchanges task identities, they can do so by defining an access type designating the corresponding task objects and by using access values for identification purposes.
 Assignment is available for such an access type as for any access type.
 Alternatively, if the implementation supports the Systems Programming Annex, the Identity attribute can be used for task identification (see C.7.1).
-Examples

 22Examples of declarations of task types: